vacp2p/rfc/content/docs/rfcs/38/README.md

 This document specifies the Glacier Binary Byzantine Agreement algorithm of applications, a new member of the Snow family that uses bounded memory.
-We present an incomplete context of the use of Glacier for more efficient, peer probabilitisic consensus mechanism.
+We present an incomplete context of the use of Glacier in a more efficient, leaderless, probabilitisic permission-less consensus mechanism.
+We outline a simple taxonomy of Byzantine adversaries, leaving explicit explorations of to subsequent publication.

 # One Possible Logos Manifesto